OctopusDeploy/docs/src/pages/docs/deployments/bulk-deployment-creation.md

 With bulk deployment creation, you will be redirected to a new server task upon deploying a release to multiple environments or tenants through Octopus Portal.
 There you will find each requested deployment as task summary items, which will display progress and any errors.

-In the bulk deployment creation server task, you can see the progress of deployments being created and any errors during creation.

 :::figure
 ![](/docs/deployments/bulk-deployment-creation.png)
 :::